Future Family wants to give women a more affordable option in fertility treatments

 A new Bay Area startup, Future Family, hopes to change that by offering to finance more affordable options — including a newly launched fertility age test you can do in the privacy of your own home to determine how much time you might have left to make a few babies.

-The startup was co-founded by former Solar City exec Claire Tomkins and Eve Blossom after Tomkins went through six rounds of IVF and spend more than $100,000 to finally get her baby.
+The startup was co-founded by former Solar City exec Claire Tomkins and Eve Blossom after Tomkins went through six rounds of IVF and spent more than $100,000 to finally get her baby.
 It was then she had the idea to create a better way for more women and couples to have more affordable options in planning for the family they wanted.

 “The cost is really prohibitive and it was really eye-opening for me,” she told TechCrunch.
 “I personally hadn’t had any health issues before and what I learned was that it was so expensive that if you don’t have resources you probably couldn’t afford treatment.”